 By Steve Breit, V.P.
 Engineering

-I’ve been doing a lot of interviewing over the last 6 months as we grow our engineering team.
+I’ve been doing a lot of interviewing as we grow our engineering team.
 I often say that hiring is the most important part of my job and also the hardest part.
 Like any sensible technology company, Coventor wants to hire the best engineers we can find.
 Good engineers love engineering.
 They love to build, to create, to innovate, to solve problems.
 Good engineers are methodical and persistent, but also bring engineering judgment and intuition that helps them arrive at solutions efficiently.
 Good engineers can’t help doing engineering – it’s who they are.
 Over the years, I’ve observed that good engineers are way more productive than mediocre engineers.
 The difference in productivity can be astounding, in excess of 2 or 3X for the best engineers.
 The trick, at least during the hiring process, is to discern which candidates are the good engineers.
 You can’t just look at academic degrees, skills claimed, or work experience to tell the difference. read more…

 By Steve Breit, Vice President Engineering